Mabel May: Career

 Henrietta Mabel May was born in Montreal and grew up in Verdun and Westmount.
 As a teenager, May showed an interest in art; however due to a sense of family responsibility, May, the fifth of ten children, postponed academic studies until her mid-twenties to look after her younger siblings.
 She enrolled at the Art Association of Montreal, where she studied with William Brymner and Alberta Cleland until 1912.
 Much like other Brymner students, she was then encouraged to travel to Europe.
 She spent a year there, from 1912 to 1913, during which she and her friend Emily Coonan travelled to Paris, Brittany, and London, among other places.
 The work she painted abroad, genre scenes and figure groupings demonstrate her knowledge of what she learned abroad, Impressionism.
 She returned from Europe ready to apply what she had learned to scenes of her homeland.
-During the First World War, she was commissioned by the Canadian War Memorials Fund to record the efforts of women working in Montreal munitions factories.
+During the First World War, she was commissioned by the Canadian War Memorials Fund to record the efforts of women working in Montreal munitions factories in paintings such as Women Making Shells (1919, Canadian War Museum).
 Following 1920 she painted in a style influenced by Post-Impressionism, and the Group of Seven and her work become more stylized.

 May was based in Quebec early in her career, then worked as a teacher from her studio in Montreal, at the Elmwood School in Ottawa.
 She was associated with the National Gallery of Canada in Ottawa, Ontario for a decade, returned to Quebec and ended her career in Vancouver, British Columbia.
 She showed with or organized groups including the Art Association of Montreal, the Beaver Hall Group and the Canadian Group of Painters.
 Her works are in the collection of the Canadian War Museum, the National Gallery of Canada, the Musée des Beaux-Arts Montréal, Musée National des Beaux-Arts du Québec, the Vancouver Art Gallery and other galleries.

 One art critic referred to May as the "Emily Carr of Montreal" due to her interest in landscape and nature.
 Her art was originally influenced by her avid interest in French Impressionism, but her mature style owed much to the Group of Seven and more international modernist trends.